 New and Current UW–Madison Students

 On-campus students wishing to be admitted to one of the dance program options must audition and also have earned a minimum 2.5 grade point average.
-On-campus students should obtain and submit a signed Professional Program Application to Education Academic Services (EAS), Room 139 Education Building, 1000 Bascom Mall, at any time during the academic year.
+On-campus students should obtain and submit a signed Professional Program Application to the School of Education Student Services office, Room 139 Education Building, 1000 Bascom Mall, at any time during the academic year.
 The application must be signed by the appropriate dance department advisor.

 Prospective Transfer Students